 7 Secrets to Finding a Great Personal Injury Lawyer

 Personal injury law is intricate and involves many specialized rules and practices.
-Attorney's who handle divorces, wills, trusts or bankruptcies can be Jack of all trades but Masters of none.
-They do not try cases and insurance companies lowball accordingly.
+Attorney's who handle divorces, wills, trusts, or bankruptcies can be jack of all trades but masters of none.
+They do not try cases, and insurance companies lowball accordingly.
 You risk the quality of your representation if you choose an attorney that does not specialize in personal injury law.2.
 Select an Attorney Who Has a History of Taking Cases to Trial if Necessary

-Many if not most attorneys who advertise they handle personal injury cases have never seen the inside of a courtroom.
+Many, if not most, attorneys who advertise handling personal injury cases have never seen the inside of a courtroom.
 They take your case, try to pressure you to settle for a pittance.
 Insurance companies are very aggressive.
 If they know your attorney doesn't go to trial, that he's afraid of the courtroom, they will take advantage of this and make ridiculous offers or make little or no effort to settle your case.
-They know your attorney is shooting blanks and that he will fold his hand...and pressure you to fold too when he sees the insurer isn't going to budge.
-If your attorney isn't willing to put the case before a jury, the insurer knows it..and it will hurt you.3.
+They know your attorney is shooting blanks and that he will fold his hand and pressure you to fold too when he sees the insurer isn't going to budge.
+If your attorney isn't willing to put the case before a jury, the insurer knows it and it will hurt you.3.
 Select a Personal Injury Lawyer with a Proven History of High Verdicts and Settlements

 Serious personal injury attorneys collaborate with and learn from other excellent personal injury attorneys.
-In today's very difficult environment where insurers are not hesitant to use dirty tricks and underhanded methods to make injured people look bad, it's critical to be up to date, and to know what the insurers are up to.5.
+In today's challenging environment where insurers are not hesitant to use dirty tricks and underhanded methods to make injured people look bad, it's critical to be up to date and know what the insurers are up to.5.
 Find an Attorney Who Has Sufficient Resources to Take Your Case Seriously